luxonis/depthai-experiments/gen2-record-replay/README.md

 ### Recording

 When running `record.py`, it will record encoded streams from all devices and will synchronize all streams across all devices on the host.
 Recordings will be saved in the specified folder (with `-p`, by default that folder is `recordings/`).
-Recordings will be saved as MJPEG (motion JPEG) files or H265, depending on the quality of the recording.
-You can manually use `ffmpeg` to convert these `.mjpeg` recordings to `.mp4`.
-If you enable depth, program will save into rosbag (`.bag`), which you can open with [RealSense Viewer](https://www.intelrealsense.com/sdk-2/#sdk2-tools):
+Recordings will be saved as:
+- By default: MJPEG (motion JPEG) files or H265, depending on the quality of the recording You can manually use `ffmpeg` to convert these `.mjpeg` recordings to `.mp4`
+- If [PyAv](https://github.com/PyAV-Org/PyAV) is installed: It will save encoded streames directly into `.mp4` containers.
+Install PyAv with `python3 -mpip install av`.
+This will allow you to watch videos with a standard video player.
+More [info here](../gen2-container-encoding).
+- If depth is enabled: Program will save depth into rosbag (`.bag`), which you can open with [RealSense Viewer](https://www.intelrealsense.com/sdk-2/#sdk2-tools) (image below)
+- If `-mcap` is enabled, depthai-record will record selected streams into [mcap file](https://github.com/foxglove/mcap) and can be viewed with [Foxglove studio](https://foxglove.dev/).
+Depth is converted to pointcloud on the host before being saved.
+Standalone Foxglove studio streaming demo can be [found here](../gen2-foxglove/).

 ![depth gif](https://user-images.githubusercontent.com/18037362/141661982-f206ed61-b505-4b17-8673-211a4029754b.gif)